Ste3py/ESPDMX/readme.md

 Here’s what’s on my to-do list for the MKII version of this project (in order of priority):

-- Reduce delays between `ws.send()` and DMX device reaction
+- Reduce delays between `ws.send()` and DMX device reaction (may be change to a Circuit Python based MPU)
 - Add security measures like a Token or API Key
 - Develop a PCB version
-- Implement MQTT compatibility for home automation
+- Implement MQTT compatibility for home automation (And Even better, a Home Assistant pluggin)
 - Create a WebApp for configuration (set WiFi SSID and password, choose communication method (WebSocket or MQTT), and direct control without WiFi connection)